BoltzExchange/boltz-client/docs/grpc.md

 #### SetSubaccount

-Sets the subaccount of a wallet.
+**Deprecated.** Sets the subaccount of a wallet.
 Not supported for readonly wallets.

 | Request | Response |
 | ------- | -------- |